Metaphor: Definition, Types and Examples for Kids

 A mixed metaphor involves two or more incompatible or incongruous metaphors to make a single metaphor.
 Mostly they are used for comic purposes, as they combine two unrelated and recognisable metaphors.

-How Are Metaphors Different From Similies?
+How Are Metaphors Different From Similes?

 A metaphor is a word or phrase used to draw a comparison between two unrelated things that have something in common.
 In similes, two things are compared directly using words such as “like” or “as”, whereas in a metaphor, these words are not used and the comparison is indirect.
 Metaphors state something as something else and they don’t mean the comparison literally.
 However, similes can be taken literally.
 A simile, by direct comparison, tells the reader that two things compared are similar if not the same.
 Whereas, a metaphor is a figure of speech telling a reader that something is something else.
 Metaphors help poets and writers make their point uniquely and interestingly by creating a new perspective.

-To make it easy for kids to understand and create metaphors, below is the list of metaphors for kids.
+To make it easy for kids to understand and create metaphors, below is a list of metaphors for kids.
 These common metaphors for kids will make the kids understand and create metaphors easily.
 The examples of metaphors are:

-1. Using Strength and Size in Metaphors
+Strength and Size Metaphors

 Strength and size comparisons are a great way to create metaphors to create imagery of the size or the strength of someone or something.

-Example:- He had the trunks of trees for arms.
+- He had the trunks of trees for arms.

-2. Using Time Comparisons in Metaphors
+Time Comparisons Metaphors

 Time comparisons metaphors are created by comparing some object with time.

-Example:-Rahul is a snail behind the wheel.
+- Rahul is a snail behind the wheel.

 Using taste in metaphors helps in creating the imagery of favourable or unfavourable scenarios for any activity.

-Example:- The baseball game resulted in a sweet victory for our school team.
+- The baseball game resulted in a sweet victory for our school team.

-5. Using Animals and Instruments in a Metaphor
+Animals and Instruments Metaphors

 Metaphors having an animal and instrument reference make the kid learn and understand different animal/instrument sounds along with learning the use of metaphors.

-Example:- The elephant in the circus let out a trumpet blast.
+- The elephant in the circus let out a trumpet blast.

-Example:-Don’t touch the pizza; it’s lava.
+- Don’t touch the pizza; it’s lava.

-7. Using Food Comparisons for Weather in Metaphors
+Food and Weather Metaphors

 Food is utilised well to create metaphors about the weather.
 Kids like food, so comparing the weather with food makes them understand the metaphor well and they can be creative with them too.

-Example:- The fog in Shimla was pea soup.
+- The fog in Shimla was pea soup.

-8. Room Cleaning Metaphors
+Room Cleaning Metaphors

 Different things are compared to the tidiness of the room to create a room cleaning metaphor.
 They are used to denote the condition of the room, especially by indirectly asking the kids to clean their room by bringing to their attention the state of their room.

-Example:- Your room has mountains of clothes everywhere.
+- Your room has mountains of clothes everywhere.

-9. Using Animal and Human Comparisons in Metaphors
+Animal and Human Comparison Metaphors

 Using animal and human comparisons in metaphors are the most common metaphors.
 However, this comparison is also commonly used in similes with “like” or “as”, so don’t confuse the two.